dysonprotocol/docs/docs/index.md

 ## What are the key features and functionalities?

 ### Python
-Scripts, also known as smart-contracts, are written in a subset of Python.
+Scripts, also known as smart-contracts, are written in a <a href="/available-python-functions">subset of Python</a>.
-This allows developers to leverage their existing knowlage of the Python syntax and standard libraries.
+This allows developers to leverage their existing knowlage of the Python syntax and <a href="available-python-functions">standard libraries</a>.

-### Forms
+### Automatic UI Generation
-Functions written in Scripts will have their definition automatically parsed into jsonschema and rendered to html forms in the dashboard.
-This allows users to interact with the Script without the developer learning JS, protobufs, or needing to interact with the wallet directly.
+Function definitions are  automatically parsed into jsonschema and rendered to HTML forms in the dashboard.
+This allows users to interact with the Script without the developer learning JS, Protobufs, or needing to interact with the wallet directly.

-### HTTP
+### Full HTTP control
-Dyson uses the popular WSGI protocol so Scripts that make the appropriate `application()` function will have access the full raw HTTP request and has full control of the HTTP response sent to the client.
+Dyson uses the popular <a href="https://wsgi.readthedocs.io/en/latest/learn.html">WSGI protocol</a> so Scripts that make the appropriate `application()` function will have access the full raw HTTP request and has full control of the HTTP response sent to the client.

 ## How to get support or report bugs?